 Description of Job Responsibilities

 Many elements of a formal safety management system revolve around communication of policy and procedures.
-Communication across all level of an organization are important.
+Communication across all levels of an organization is important.
 Posting the job description and responsibilities of key safety personnel is a great way to communicate the duties and responsibilities of all stakeholders.
 A best practices is to include employee safety accountabilities and safety responsibilities in each employee's full job description.

 Purpose of Posting Job Responsibilities